The Bear Project

-The Bear Project, Inc. is a 501(c)3 organization founded in Marietta, GA in 2015.
+The Bear Project, Inc. is a 501(c)3 organization located in Marietta, GA, in 2015.
 Through a network of dedicated animal rescue's/volunteers, and alongside our trusted veterinary partner, TVC, we provide vaccinations and spay/neuter to protect and improve the lives of these animals.
 We also work to provide foster homes when

-We are not a shelter so we rely on fosters and other rescue organizations to assist us until we can find permanent homes for the dogs we rescue.
+We are not a shelter, so we rely on fosters and other rescue organizations to assist us until we can find permanent homes for the dogs we rescue.

-We are a 501(c)3 tax exempt non-profit, fully supported by donations.
-Donations will be used to help animals in need and The Bear Project, Inc. reserves the right to appropriate funds as needed.
+We are a 501(c)3 tax-exempt non-profit fully supported by donations.
+Donations will be used to help animals in need, and The Bear Project, Inc. reserves the right to appropriate funds as needed.

-Donations can be mailed to 1100 Old Dallas Road SW, Marietta GA 30060 Attn: The Bear Project, Inc.
+Donations can be mailed to 1100 Old Dallas Road SW, Marietta, GA 30060, Attn: The Bear Project, Inc.

-The Bear Project is the culmination of a labor of love that developed over a period of 13 months, during our efforts to capture Bear, aka Cornbread.
+The Bear Project is the culmination of a labor of love that developed over a period of 13 months during our efforts to capture Bear, aka Cornbread.
 When we learned about Bear, he had been living in a junkyard, was terrified of people, and had eluded several previous attempts to capture him.
 When we began our efforts, we had no idea the patience and dedication that would be required to bring him to safety.

 So a black dog we called Cornbread solidified our mission.
 When we first heard about him, we went to the junkyard where he was living to assess his situation.
-We sat and watched, and fed him while trying to formulate a plan to capture him and get him into a rescue.
+We sat and watched and fed him while trying to formulate a plan to capture him and get him into a rescue.
 Little did we know that day how hard that would be, but we never gave up.
-We returned every day to feed him and win his trust; we set up traps, we placed cameras to learn his routine…we tried it all!
+We returned every day to feed him and win his trust; we set up traps; we placed cameras to learn his routine…we tried it all!
 As time went on, we would make amazing progress, only to have him revert back to a scared and timid dog, afraid of his own shadow.
 He was a frightened dog, living in an environment with turmoil, and with every setback, our resolve deepened—what we knew was that giving up was never an option.

 We were fortunate enough to have friends who would come to help and support us.
-Eventually the owners and workers at the junkyard also began watching out for him.
+Eventually, the owners and workers at the junkyard also began watching out for him.
 As time went on, we realized that when people see others care, they begin to care, too.
 The community became invested in this sweet, frightened dog that had no idea what kind of following he was building.

 During this time, we received calls about other dogs that would also show up at the junkyard that needed help.
-We worked to capture them, and found them safe homes.
+We worked to capture them and found them safe homes.
 We soon discovered that people were following along with us on social media and were rooting for us to help this one dog — through him, they helped us help other dogs along the way.
-People also started to reach out to us more often for assistance and we were compelled to do as much as we could to help others in a caring and responsible way.
+People also started to reach out to us more often for assistance, and we were compelled to do as much as we could to help others in a caring and responsible way.